ctm/mb2-doc/src/esoterica/sevens-rule/examples.md

-# Example
+# Examples

 The BARGE Rule Book has an [elaborate example](http://www.ceemeck.org/BARGERuleBook2020/the-sevens-rule.html).
-It's worth reading.
+It's worth reading, although it's slightly incorrect and will be updated soon..

-The following page of this Players' Manual has a simplistic example, but shows what the output looks like in the scrolling text portion of the the table.
+The following page of this Players' Manual has a simplistic example, and shows what the output looks like in the scrolling text portion of the the table.